malfell/ant-game/README.md

 Just JavaScript, CSS, and HTML?
 Is that what this is asking?

 -------------CURRENT ISSUES------------------
 [] If player presses a new arrow key while still holding down the last arrow key, the ant will freeze for a bit before being able to move.
-Pressing any key while moving will freeze the and for a moment.
+Pressing any key while moving will freeze the ant for a moment.
 The ant stops moving whenever any key on the keyboard is released, regardless of what key it is.
 [] Food can currently spawn on the ant hill.
 Shouldn't do that.
 [] Canvas size slightly changes when you go between game, start, and instructions.
 I'm confused on that one because when I made everything the same size, it was off.
 So I ended up changing sizes individually to make them closer.
 [] Game continues to run after Game Over.
 If you click on play again or return to main menu, game will continue from where you left off.
 I took out the play again button until I solve this.
 The return to main menu button will reload the whole page.
 Not the solution I wanted, but that's what I have for now.